pontoonapps/CareerGuide/maps-api/README.md

 The main routes are:

 ### Map Pin routes

-Guest accounts only have access to the GET route.

 * GET `<root>/v2/pins` – return array of all pins visible to this user or guest account
 * POST `<root>/v2/pins` – add a user pin (accepts JSON)